Skip to main content

 Topic

 A 'topic' is like a traditional online learning module.
-Topics usually contain several points, which act as 'chapters' to break up your content.
+Topics usually contain several points, which act as 'chapters' to break up your content (although you can have up to twenty points per topic).
 Topics also have a main navigation page, and can optionally have end of topic assessments and activities.

 Article